Irish War Cry: 2017: three-year-old season

 After the Derby, Motion announced his intention to bypass the remaining Triple Crown races and instead focus on New Jersey's most prestigious race, the Haskell Invitational in late July.
 However, Irish War Cry was training so well that Motion decided to enter him in the 2017 Belmont Stakes on June 10.
 When several top contenders missed the Belmont, Irish War Cry became the favorite for the race with Tapwrit as the second choice.
 In the absence of any true speed horses to set the pace, Irish War Cry went to the lead and set a moderate pace.
 Rounding the turn into the stretch, Irish War Cry opened up a lead before Tapwrit responded.
 As the gap between the two narrowed, Tapwrit started bearing out to the center of the track before drifting back towards the rail, where he bumped lightly with Irish War Cry.
 In the final strides, Tapwrit began to pull away and ultimately won by two lengths.

 "We were hoping for a stalking trip," said Motion.
 "We were hoping that somebody else would go for it.
 We were forced to go to Plan B. Turning for home, I thought we just might have it.
 But it's a long way home."

 "He ran a real good race; he tried hard to the end," said jockey Rajiv Maragh.
 "When I (entered the stretch), I had horse left and I knew it was going to take a really big run from another hose to catch me.
 I was pretty confident turning for home.
 I saw the other horse coming and obviously a race of this magnitude I'm going to ride hard to the wire, and even when I was ahead you know they're going to be coming at you, but my horse never really gave up.
 He ran hard to the end he just got a little bit overpowered late in the race, but I'm proud of his effort."

 Race record

 Retirement

 Irish War Cry was retired from racing in September 2018.
 It was reported that he would stand as a breeding stallion at Northview Stallion Station in Maryland.

+He will stand the 2025 breeding season at their Leadem Farm near Leola, Ark., for an advertised fee of $2,500.